Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Metrics

-The framework of the Economic-Complexity, defined by Tacchella \cite{Tacchella2012}, is based on the interaction between countries and products, expressed by the application of the Revealed Comparative Advantage (RCA) threshold over the entries:
+The framework of the Economic-Complexity, defined by Tacchella et al.~\cite{Tacchella2012}, is based on the interaction between countries and products, expressed by the application of the Revealed Comparative Advantage (RCA)~\cite{rca} threshold over the entries:

-\myequations{RCA} The initial conditions are 1 for both variables. $M_{hp}$ is the bi-adjacency matrix of the undirected bipartite network: its elements are 1 if the neighborhood has a POI category p and 0 otherwise.
-The Fitness $F_c$ for the generic country c and the Quality $Q_p$ for the generic product p at the $n-$th step of the iteration, are defined as:
+\myequations{RCA} The initial conditions are 1 for both variables. $M_{hp}$ is the bi-adjacency matrix of the undirected bipartite network: its elements are 1 if the neighbourhood has a POI category p and 0 otherwise.
+The Fitness $F_c$ for the generic country c and the Quality $Q_p$ for the generic product p at the $n-$th step of the iteration are defined as:

 \myequations{Fitness and Complexity} where the symbols $<\cdot>$ indicate the average taken over the proper set.
 The initial conditions are taken as $F_0=Q_0=1 \forall c \in N_c, \forall p \in N_p $, where $N_c$ and $N_p$ are the numbers respectively of countries and products.